ZikangYuan/sr_lio/README.md

 roslaunch sr_lio lio_nclt.launch
 ```

-Then ppen the terminal in the path of the bag file, and type:
+Then open the terminal in the path of the bag file, and type:

 ```bash
 rosbag play XXX.bag --clock -d 1.0 -r 0.2